-In working towards the best corridor, we examined four possible routes to get a better understanding of what's possible.
+In working towards the best corridor, we examined four possible routes to get a better understanding of what was possible.

-Our work so far shows that each corridor has both pros and cons.
-It also shows that all options will include tunnels as well as new surface roads and bridges to connect to the existing road network.
+Our work showed that each corridor had both pros and cons.
+It also showed that all options would include tunnels as well as new surface roads and bridges to connect to the existing road network.

 You can learn more about each of the corridor options we assessed here...

 We assessed how well each corridor performs across a range of measures.
 Here are a few areas the community has told us are important.

 - Getting trucks off residential roads in the north-east